Optum: Cloud Product Contextual Inquiry Study

 Decrease time on task per session with the cloud product

-Increase average sessions per day with the cloud product
+Increase engagement with the cloud product

 Study Duration